ttweekopi-hub/student-score-prediction-aiap/README.md

     python -m src.evaluation --model gbr

 All evaluation will output the final RMSE and R² scores.

+### 3.5 Start the FastAPI Server:<br>
+You can locally host the API with the trained models using the command below.
+The server will automatically reload upon code changes and expose the Swagger UI on `http://localhost:8000/docs`.

+    make serve

+Alternatively, run the Uvicorn server directly:

+    python -m uvicorn src.serve:app --reload --port 8000

 ## 4. Pipeline flow and Logical Steps